wpilibsuite/styleguide/wpiformat/README.md

 ## .wpiformat-license

 This file contains the license header template.
 It should contain `Copyright (c)` followed by the company name and the string `{year}`.
-See the `.wpiformat-license` file in the docs/examples directory.
+See the `.wpiformat-license` file in the examples directory.

-wpiformat checks the currently processed file's directory for a `.wpiformat` file first and traverses up the directory tree if one isn't found.
+wpiformat checks the currently processed file's directory for a `.wpiformat-license` file first and traverses up the directory tree if one isn't found.
 This allows templates which are closer to the processed file to override a project's main template.

 ### License header semantics